Commercial Vehicle Accident Attorneys in Seattle, Washington

 T-Bone (Side Impact) Collisions

 Jackknifing collisions occur when a vehicle towing a trailer or semi-trailer breaks suddenly or skids.
-When this occurs, the trailer can push the towing vehicle or semi from behind until it spins the vehicle around and faces backwards.
-Jackknifing collisions can be caused by equipment failure, improper braking, or adverse road conditions such as an icy road surface: This is an area of well researched data and physics, and we have the specialized knowledge to use this data to your advantage.
+When this occurs, the trailer can push the towing vehicle or semi from behind until it spins the vehicle around and faces backward.
+Jackknifing collisions can be caused by equipment failure, improper braking, or adverse road conditions such as an icy road surface: This is an area of well-researched data and physics, and we have the specialized knowledge to use this data to your advantage.